kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/documentation/OperatingModes.md

 ## Overview

-The OpenHAB HomeKit integration supports multiple operating modes, allowing OpenHAB to act as a HomeKit **controller** (for remote accessories), a HomeKit **client** (exposing openHAB items/things to HomeKit), or a **bridge** (re-exposing remote accessories locally).
+The OpenHAB Homekit integration supports multiple operating modes, allowing OpenHAB to act as a Homekit **controller** (for remote accessories), a Homekit **client** (exposing openHAB items/things to Homekit), or a **bridge** (re-exposing remote accessories locally).
 This flexibility enables a wide range of smart home scenarios.

 ---

 ## Operating Modes

-### 1. HomeKit Controller Mode (Remote Accessories)
+### 1. Homekit Controller Mode (Remote Accessories)

-In this mode, OpenHAB acts as a **HomeKit controller** (like an iPhone or iPad), discovering, pairing with, and controlling remote HomeKit accessories (e.g., lights, sensors, thermostats).
+In this mode, OpenHAB acts as a **Homekit controller** (like an iPhone or iPad), discovering, pairing with, and controlling remote Homekit accessories (e.g., lights, sensors, thermostats).

 #### Key Features
-- Discovers and manages remote HomeKit accessories.
+- Discovers and manages remote Homekit accessories.
-- Integrates remote HomeKit devices into OpenHAB as Things and/or Items.
+- Integrates remote Homekit devices into OpenHAB as Things and/or Items.
 - Supports two configuration approaches:
     - **A. Item-based Configuration**
     - **B. Thing-based Configuration**